jpmorganchase/kallisti/docs/customization.md

 the chaos injection to internally managed services.

 The default mapping is as below.
 The keys are the module names and the values are the Python module paths.
-The map can be edited to enable custom modules.
+This map can be edited to enable custom modules.

 `kallisticore/config/settings.py`